Asger Jorn Villa in Albissola Marina

 Pierre Amarouche / Giuliano Arnaldi : Via Passaré

-And not to forget, pleasent conversation with Giuliano Arnaldi.
+And not to forget, pleasent conversation with Giuliano Arnaldi, and Luca.

-Link to article in Casa Jorn By Jeremy Hunt
+Article in PDF Casa Jorn By Jeremy Hunt

 Link to Rizzoli - Richard Olsens book 'Handmade houses' which includes pictures and description of Jorns Villa in Albissola.